Titanic (1996 miniseries): Fictional characters

+Historical characters

 Reception

 The New York Daily News commented on the fact that the acting was substandard and the ship's operators and owner are portrayed "about as sympathetically as those connected with the Exxon Valdez."
 The Seattle Post-Intelligencer also referenced the "embarrassingly bad acting" and out of place scenes.

 Awards

 Titanic received an Emmy Award for Outstanding Sound Mixing for a Drama Miniseries or a Special.
 It was also nominated for Outstanding Costume Design for a Miniseries or a Special.